arsh09/xela-server-ros/README.md

 $ sudo ifconfig slcan0 up
 ```

+<b>Note:</b> You will need to run the above two commands everytime you connect the VSCOM-USB-CAN to your computer (or probably use udevrules on add/remove actions as mentioned in the <i>xela/xela/manual.pdf</i>)

 7 - The above command considers that your USB is on /dev/ttyUSB0
 8 - Check if the network was added